isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Catch `throw` and `catch` of a built-in type.
-Maybe warn about `throw` and `catch` using an standard-library `exception` type.
-Obviously, exceptions derived from the `std::exception` hierarchy is fine.
+Maybe warn about `throw` and `catch` using a standard-library `exception` type.
+Obviously, exceptions derived from the `std::exception` hierarchy are fine.

 ### <a name="Re-exception-ref"></a>E.15: Catch exceptions from a hierarchy by reference